vancetang/jms-test/README_en.md

 ### Documentation and Examples

 - [ ] Write detailed API documentation
-- [ ] Provide example code for various usage scenarios
+- [ ] Provide sample code for various usage scenarios
 - [ ] Create a performance test report template
-- [ ] Write a deployment guide and best practices
+- [ ] Write deployment guides and best practices

 ## Contribution Guidelines

-Feel free to submit a Pull Request or open an Issue to improve this project.
+Feel free to submit Pull Requests or open Issues to improve this project.
 Before submitting code, please ensure that:

 1. The code conforms to the project's coding style
 2. Appropriate unit tests have been added